polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-usb.md

 ### Mounting the Flash Drive  <div id="usb-device-mount"/>
 The flash drive can be mounted in Linux using the following method

-1. Create a driectory such as usbmsc inside media.
+Create a directory such as usbmsc inside media.
+This will be the mount point for the flash drive.

-		mkdir /media/usbmsc
+	$ mkdir /media/usbmsc

-2. Mount the drive.

-		mount -t vfat /dev/sdaX /media/usbmsc
+Idenitfy the flash drive on the Icicle kit, use dmesg to check what the drive identifier for the flash drive is.

+	$ dmesg | egrep "sd"

+The output should contain a line similar to one of the following lines:

+	[    4.013197] sd 0:0:0:0: [sda] 7821312 512-byte logical blocks: (4.00 GB/3.73 GiB)
+	[    4.124154]  sda: sda1 sda2 sda3
+	[    4.137143] sd 0:0:0:0: [sda] Attached SCSI removable disk

+sdX is the drive identifier that should be used in the following commands, where X should be replaced with the specific character from the output of the previous command.
+For these examples the identifier sdX is used.

+WARNING:

+    The drive with the identifier `sda` is the default location for your operating system.
+    DO NOT pass this identifier to any of the commands listed here without being absolutely sure that your OS is not located here.
+    Check that the size of the card matches the dmesg output before continuing.

-	Once sure of the drive identifier, use the above command to mount the flash drive, replacing the X as appropriate.
+Once sure of the drive identifier, use the following command to mount the flash drive to the board, replacing the X as appropriate:

+	$ mount -t vfat /dev/sdX /media/usbmsc

 ### Accessing Flash drive  <div id="usb-device-access"/>
 Change the current directory to Flash drive.

-		cd /media/usbmsc
+	$ cd /media/usbmsc

 List the content of the Flash drive:

-		ls
+	$ ls

 ### Verify the Flash Drive <div id="usb-device-operations"/>
-To verify the Flash drive, copy a file to it, unmount and remount the drive and compare the stored file with the original to determine that the content is the same/correct.
+To verify the Flash drive, copy a file to it, unmount the drive.

-		cp /home/dummy.txt /media/usbmsc/
+	$ cp /home/dummy.txt /media/usbmsc/

-		umount /media/usbmsc
+	$ umount /media/usbmsc

+Remove and reconnect the flash drive to the Icicle kit.
+Check the flash drive identifier (as mentioned in [Mounting the Flash Drive](#usb-device-mount)).
+Once sure of the drive identifier, use the below command to mount the flash drive, replacing the X as appropriate.

-		mount -t vfat /dev/sd* /media/usbmsc
+	$ mount -t vfat /dev/sdX /media/usbmsc

+Next, read the dummy file from the flash drive and compare the stored file with the original to determine that the content is the same/correct using diff command.

-		cp /media/usbmsc/dummy.txt /home/dummy1.txt
+	$ cp /media/usbmsc/dummy.txt /home/dummy1.txt

-		diff /home/dummy.txt /home/dummy2.txt
+	$ diff /home/dummy.txt /home/dummy2.txt

    The diff command should show nothing (means copy successfully).

-   Once sure of the drive identifier, use the above command to mount the thumb drive, replacing the X as appropriate.

 ### Disconnect the Flash Drive  <div id="usb-device-umount"/>

-Issue the umount command to un mount the flash drive so it can safely be disconnected.
+Issue the umount command to unmount the flash drive so it can safely be removed.

-		umount /media/usbmsc
+	$ umount /media/usbmsc

 ## Working with a Webcam  <div id="usb-webcam"/>
 To work with USB video devices, such as webcams, the following packages need to be included in the yocto or buildroot build systems.

 	- yavta \
 	- libuvc \
 	- gstd \
 	- gstreamer1.0-plugins-good \
 	- v4l-utils \

 ### Accessing a webcam <div id="usb-webcam-access"/>
-Use the command below to capture an image from a webcam
+Use the below command to capture an image from a webcam

-	v4l2-ctl --device /dev/video0 --set-fmt-video=width=640,height=480,pixelformat=MJPG --stream-mmap=3 --stream-count=100 --stream-to=stream.vid
+	$ v4l2-ctl --device /dev/video0 --set-fmt-video=width=640,height=480,pixelformat=MJPG --stream-mmap=3 --stream-count=100 --stream-to=stream.vid

 ## MSS USB hardware block configurations: <div id="usb-spec"/>
 1. The MUSB code is configured to 5 transmit endpoints (TX EP) and 5 receive endpoints (RX EP),including control endpoint (EP0).